KrekoG/vanillaplus/README.md

 It's also a lot of work...
 Just ask the others in the discord if you are curious of something, or try it out yourself.

+### Talent calculator

+The talent calculator on the website is currently NOT accurate.
+Use the [talent calculator](https://hawaiisa.github.io/vanillaplus-talent-calculator/) created and maintained by [Thirinena](https://github.com/hawaiisa) instead.

 ### Ironman challenge

 There is an ironman challenge for those who want to take part in it.
 When creating a character you get a buff that gives you marginal bonuses while you are leveling.
 Upon your first death, you lose this buff and an announcement is made to the server of the circumstances of your demise.
 There are no other consequence of failing the challenge currently.